Unaccompanied children from border arrive in Pennsylvania | Times Leader

 Volunteers likely will be used to help with laundry, meals, sorting clothing and toys and, for those with clearances, to interact with the children, the diocese said.

-Governors of two states, and , are refusing to house the children.
+Governors of two states, Iowa and Nebraska, are refusing to house the children.